bcgov/nr-alm-ops/oracledb-jmeter/README.md

 # see .env.sample for the required keys
 # oc -n csnr-devops-lab-tools delete secret/jmeter-oradb-info
 oc -n csnr-devops-lab-tools create secret generic jmeter-oradb-info --from-env-file=.env

+# If using an encrypted connection , then Create a corresponding secret to mount the trust store certificate from your local #workstation
+oc create secret generic jmeter-oradb-wallet --from-file=ojdbc.properties=<path to file on local workstation> --from-file=truststore.p12=<path to file on local workstation>

 # Delete any existing pod of the same name
 oc -n csnr-devops-lab-tools delete pod/jmeter-oradb --ignore-not-found=true